TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/upgrading.md

 ---
-title: "Upgrading"
+title: "Upgrading The Things Stack"
 description: ""
 weight: -1
-distribution: ["Open Source"]
+distributions: ["Enterprise", "Open Source"]
 ---

 Follow these instructions to upgrade an existing {{% tts %}} instance.